-- f) All other financial terms of the contract, including disclosure and documentation of all loans or investments by the provider to the school, and provision for the disposition of assets in accordance with law; - g) Assurances that the school governing board, at all times, maintains independent fiduciary oversight and authority over the school budget and ultimate responsibility for the school's performance; - h) Provisions for contract termination; and - i) Respective responsibilities of the governing board and service provider in the event of school closure, including transparency in the school's revenues and expenditures, as well as those managed by the ESP.
+- i.
+The roles and responsibilities of the school governing board and the ESP, including all services to be provided under the contract; - ii.
+The performance measures, consequences, and mechanisms by which the school governing board will hold the ESP accountable for performance, aligned with the performance measures in the charter agreement; - iii.
+All compensation to be paid to the ESP including all fees, bonuses, and what such compensation includes or requires; - iv.
+Terms of any facility agreement that may be part of the relationship; - v.
+Financial reporting requirements and provisions for the school governing board's financial oversight; - vi.
+All other financial terms of the contract, including disclosure and documentation of all loans or investments by the ESP to the school, and provision for the disposition of assets in accordance with law; - vii.
+Assurances that the school governing board, at all times, maintains independent fiduciary oversight and authority over the school budget and ultimate responsibility for the school's performance; - viii.
+Provisions for contract termination; and - ix.
+Respective responsibilities of the governing board and ESP in the event of school closure, including transparency in the school's revenues and expenditures, as well as those managed by the ESP.